-Throughout Rachel's time working on used clothing collection programs with US cities, along with some of the top fashion brands, she's been approached by both stakeholders for responsible solutions for new and nearly new items sitting in warehouses.
+Throughout Rachel's time working on used clothing collection programs with US cities, along with creating global waste management systems for some of the top fashion brands, she's been approached by both stakeholders for responsible solutions for new, and nearly new, items sitting in warehouses, distribution centers, and alternate routes to liquidation or incineration.
 Kept / SKU is her response.

-Why are we starting here?
+Why are we starting with returns and excess?